 The Taiehu collection is housed on the second floor of the City Library.

 The collection contains a range of resources covering subjects of importance in Te Ao Māori including books on traditional arts and crafts, biographies of Māori leaders, language materials, health, education and politics.
-It includes a small amount of adult fiction and includes poetry, magazines and audio visual materials.
+It also includes a small amount of adult fiction and poetry.
 Most items are duplicated elsewhere in the collections and are able to be borrowed unless otherwise specified.

 The collection aims to support southern Māori in mātauranga and to foster a deeper understanding of tikanga Māori or ‘the Māori way of doing things’, within the wider community.